secretagentan/intro-to-mongoose/lets-mongoose.md

 ObjectId
 Array

-If you are dealing with a collection of users, your schema would look something like this.
+If you are dealing with a collection of users, your schema would look something like this:

 Name - String
 Age - Number
 Gender - String
 Date of Birth - Date

-And if you are dealing with a collection of products, your schema will look something like this
+And if you are dealing with a collection of products, your schema will look something like this:

 SKU - String
 Name - String
 Price - Number
 InStock - Boolean
 Quantity - Number
 ```

 ## How do we connect to our database?
 ```
 mongoose.connect('localhost', 'gettingstarted');
 ```

 ## What is a "model"?